ETIMC/Report/typst/sections/Sprint 2.typ

   caption: [Diagrams showing message flow.],
   label: <fig:diagramMessageFlow>,
   align: top,
-  figure(image("../images/DevicePlayingDiagram.png", width: 98%),
+  figure(image("../images/sprint 2/DevicePlayingDiagram.png", width: 98%),
-    caption: [Message flow when using Controller.]), <fig:DevicePlayingDiagram>, figure(image("../images/ChangeSoundDiagram.png", width: 100%),
+    caption: [Message flow when using Controller.]), <fig:DevicePlayingDiagram>, figure(image("../images/sprint 2/ChangeSoundDiagram.png", width: 100%),
     caption: [Message flow when changing instrument.]), <fig:ChangeSoundDiagram>
 )

 The host was designed around three lookup tables: a controller-to-instrument map (@listing:lookUpTables2Instr:1), an instrument-to-MIDI-channel map (@listing:lookUpTables2Instr:2), and an instrument-specific table of controller-button to MIDI-note assignments (@listing:lookUpTables2Instr:6) which trialed used the `note_parser()` function from the MIDI library #cite(<walters_adafruit_2025>) to convert the name of the notes to the right MIDI number.
 When a message arrived indicating, for example, that Controller A’s Button 1 was pressed, the host would determine Controller A’s assigned instrument (@listing:receivedNote:5), select that instrument’s MIDI channel (@listing:receivedNote:6), look up the MIDI note tied to Button 1 for that instrument (@listing:receivedNote:8), and forward a corresponding MIDI message on the correct channel to Ableton Live (@listing:receivedNote:9).
 To change instruments, controllers sent special messages indicating the desired instrument; the host then updated the controller-to-instrument map accordingly (@fig:ChangeSoundDiagram).
 By pre-allocating one channel per instrument, sound changes required no additional latency—messages simply switched channels—ensuring seamless, low-latency response as required by the low latency technical requirement (Requirement 9, @table:technicalRequirements).
+However, it was noted that this limited the amount of instruments as this is the limit of the MIDI protocol @levin_how_2024.

 #figure(
   ```cpy